Hot Jupiters are Inflated Primarily by Shallow Heating: Introduction

 A primary differentiator between hot Jupiter heating mechanisms is their depth in the envelope, as this determines its effect on a planet's radius evolution over time \citep{Komacek2020}.
-Some mechanisms, like Ohmic dissipation \citep[Ohmic drag of particles driven by winds through a magnetic field; ][]{Batygin2010, Batygin2011, Perna2010a}, compositional gradients \citep[e.g.,][]{Chabrier2007}, or fluid dynamical effects like turbulent mixing \citep{Youdin2010} and longitudinal advection \citep{Tremblin2017}, are likely only able to deposit heat in the shallow interior.
+Some mechanisms, like Ohmic dissipation \citep[Lorentz forces on particles driven by winds through a magnetic field; ][]{Batygin2010, Batygin2011, Perna2010a}, compositional gradients \citep[e.g.,][]{Chabrier2007}, or fluid dynamical effects like turbulent mixing \citep{Youdin2010} and radial potential temperature advection driven by superrotating longitudinal jets and other flows \citep{Tremblin2017}, are likely only able to deposit heat in the shallow interior.
 Such mechanisms make the planet's temperature-pressure profile shallower, limiting the efficiency of outward heat escape and slowing radius contraction.
-However, as convection cannot move heat downwards, the only avenue for reinflation is the much slower conduction.
+However, as convection must cause a net upward heat flux, the only avenue for reinflation is the much slower conduction.
 Shallow heating therefore takes tens of Gyr to reinflate the planet --- far too long to be observable.

 Other mechanisms like tidal dissipation \citep[e.g.,][]{Bodenheimer2001, Leconte2010} or thermal tides \citep[i.e., atmospheric temperature gradients causing tidal distortion in an attempt to reach equilibrium as suggested by][]{Arras2009, Arras10, Socrates2013} may primarily occur deep in the interior.
 These mechanisms heat the planet throughout its interior, but do not slow the rate of heat escape from the interior.
 As such they can reinflate planets and keep them large, but would not produce the observed delayed cooling trends \citep[e.g.,][]{Thorngren2021}.
-To resolve this tension, we will model the observed hot Jupiter population as having both deep heating and delayed cooling.
+To resolve this tension, we will model the observed hot Jupiter population as having both deep heating and delayed cooling\footnote{To clarify, here we define hot Jupiter ``heating models'' as models that incorporate ``mechanisms'' that cause the planet's radius to be ``inflated,'' i.e., larger than what would be expected without anomalous heating.
+While typically ``inflation'' would imply that the planet became larger over time, we use it as a catchall term for both ``reinflation,'' which follows the typical definition, and ``delayed cooling,'' which occurs in the opposite direction but still causes unexpectedly large radii.}.

 We will use a population-level analysis of the hot Jupiter population's radius inflation to understand the relative contributions of deep heating and delayed cooling.
 By applying giant planet thermal evolution models to a hierarchical Bayesian inference framework, we will be able to use individual planet parameter inferences to infer a population-level value.
 This methodology has been used previously in similar circumstances: \citet{Thorngren2018} applied it to the population of hot Jupiters known at the time to extract the relation between heating efficiency and incident flux.
 Now we employ it with more advanced thermal evolution models.